Slowcore: Etymology

 The "slowcore" label has been criticised by scholars and bands, who have called it pejorative.
 Matt Kadane of Bedhead called it an "insult" and Jim Putnam of Radar Bros. resisted the term and repeatedly informed music journalists that his band was "not slowcore".
 Similarly, members of Low disliked the label: in 1998, Sparhawk called it "cheesy".
 Regardless, the term became increasingly popular and in an interview with Vice in 2018, Sparhawk recognised his band as being influential in slowcore's growth and success.

 Sadcore

+Lana Del Rey, pictured in 2013, has self-described her music as "Hollywood sadcore".

 The term "sadcore" emerged contemporaneously with slowcore, and a variety of sources consider these neologisms to be synonymous.
 When distinguished, the differences are attributed to a heightened melancholy and realism in the lyrics of sadcore songs, with a pronounced poetic influence, especially from confessional poets like Sylvia Plath.

 Sadcore saw considerable reception in the early 2000s.
 For instance, The Washington Post dubbed Mark Eitzel, the lead singer of American Music Club, the "reluctant king of sadcore" in 2002 and LA Weekly called Charlyn Marshall (stage name Cat Power) the "Queen of Sadcore" in 2003.
 Reviewers also used it in passing for the music of Red House Painters, Shearwater, and Low.
+Since then, Lana Del Rey described her own music as "Hollywood sadcore" in an interview with Vogue in 2011.
+Despite an association with the genre, Phoebe Bridgers has said "I hate the 'sad girl' label".